 But kind of like I didn’t understand the big deal about marriage until I met my wife, I didn’t understand the big deal about dogs until I met Piper.
 Feeling loved by this creature brings me so much joy.

-I was musing the other day during the lottery craze that if I were offered the $1.5 billion winning ticket with the stipulation of never getting to see Piper again… I would still have to take the ticket.
+I was musing the other day during the lottery craze if I were offered the $1.5 billion winning ticket with the stipulation of never getting to see Piper again… I would still have to take the ticket.
 But I would hire a celebrity photographer to put together a sick montage of Piper and watch it every day on my yacht.

 Guess what I would name the yacht.